nico-qwer/ServerStatus/README.md

 ## Files needed:
 * token.txt for your bot token
-* serverIP.txt for the server you want to monitor
+* serverIP.txt for the IP of the MC server you want to monitor
+* botOwnerId.txt for your user ID on Discord